liposo/Sheeturl/README.md

 # Sheeturl
-The idea behind this extension was to be able to quickly save links without having to log in into some system.
+The idea is to be able to quickly save links without having to log in into some system.
 It's is not meant to be a bookmark manager.

 The story behind: I don't like to use my personal accounts at work and there are so many links I come across that I want to save and look it later.